huggingface/optimum-intel/examples/openvino/image-classification/README.md

     --nncf_compression_config configs/swin-base-jpqd.json
 ```

 This example results in a quantized swin-base model with ~40% sparsity in its linear layers of the transformer blocks, giving 90.7% accuracy on food101 and taking about 12.5 hours on a single V100 GPU.
-For launching script on multiple GPU specify `--nproc-per-node=<number of GPU>`.
+For launching the script on multiple GPUs specify `--nproc-per-node=<number of GPU>`.
+Note, that different batch size and other hyperparameters might be required to achieve the same results as on a single GPU.